snok/flake8-type-checking/README.md

 # flake8-typing-only-imports

-flake8 plugin that flags imports which are exclusively used for type hinting.
+> This module is still a work in progress.

+flake8 plugin to help identify imports to put in type-checking blocks, and to manage related annotations.

 ## Installation